 The smell of this bread is absolutely phenomenal and made the house smell wonderful as it baked.
 My son and I couldn’t wait for it to cool before we had our first slice but needless to say, it tasted even better when it cooled.

 It must be time for me to make some more…

 - 7g fast action dried yeast

 - 4 tablespoons extra virgin olive oil

 - 2 tablespoons dried rosemary (plus extra for topping)

 - 1/4 teaspoon coarse sea salt

-- Place the flour and salt in a bowl.
+- Place the flour, 2 tablespoons of rosemary and salt in a bowl.
 In a separate jug mix the water, 2 tablespoons olive oil and yeast.

 - Make a well in the centre of the flour and add the water mixture.
 Gently mix (if you wish to use your hands a top tip is to use only one hand to keep the other clean) into a soft dough

 - Place the dough on to your work surface (no flour needed) and knead until you have a smooth dough – this may take 5-7 minutes.
 Then allow the dough to rest for 10 minutes.